sreejith-edstem/taxi-booking-billing-system/billing-application/ReviewByDevadathan.md

 #### In all repositories he had mentioned datatype as "Long" whereas in model class it's "long".

+## Booking Service:

+#### In line: 62,  For finding the nearest taxi location.
+He wrote a method for finding nearest taxi location and used an exception in the method.
+In line: 38, Called that method and again wrote same exception.

+### Cancel Booking (BookingService):

+#### For cancelling the booking, userId have to be added as a parameter.
+If we don't add the userId everyone can cancel the booking.

 ## Unit Testing:

 #### He had tested model class, request, response.
 I think testing service and controller class is enough.